pgupta26dec/Data-Visualisation-Using-Python-Seaborn/README.md

 # Data Visualisation using Python Seaborn

 This motivation for this project is to find patterns in data by using seaborn for data visualisation.
-A dataset

 ## What is Seaborn ?